PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS

 Epic Salmon Runs In Anchorage

 Anchorage is Alaska’s largest city.
 It is located in the south-central part of the state on Cook Inlet.
 While it is famous for its cultural sites and wilderness areas, it is also famous for its fish!
 Huge salmon runs return to Anchorage area rivers and streams each summer.
-Visitors can view fie species of Alaska salmon during the runs: king (or chinook), red (sockeye), pink (humpy), silver (coho), and chum (aka “dog”).
+Visitors can view five species of Alaska salmon during the runs: king (or chinook), red (sockeye), pink (humpy), silver (coho), and chum (aka “dog”).

 The salmon in Anchorage are so plentiful that they are literally steps from the city!
 The annual king salmon derby is a wonderful opportunity for accessible fishing, and viewing platforms at key sites give onlookers the best view of salmon on their trip upstream during the runs.
 Of course, this fishy frenzy attracts bears who have their own agenda for the salmon.
 Keep reading for more information on the three best places to see bears catching salmon in Alaska – specifically Anchorage!

 - Ship Creek – running through the heart of downtown Anchorage, Ship Creek flows from the Chugach Mountains into Cook Inlet and is the world’s only king salmon fishery.
 There are several bridges and viewing platforms that allow visitors to watch the salmon battle their way upstream to spawn.
-Because of its central location, Ship Creek is not a good place to see bears catching salmon, but it does answer the question “where to see salmon run in Alaska.”
+Because of its central location, Ship Creek is not the best place to see bears catching salmon, but it does answer the question “where to see salmon run in Alaska.”

 - Anchorage Coastal Wildlife Refuge at Potter Marsh – located 20 minutes from downtown Anchorage along the Seward Highway, Potter Marsh is one of the most accessible wildlife viewing areas in Alaska!
 Visitors can find fish in clear pools right off of the boardwalk.
 If you visit in mid-June, be sure to make your way to Rabbit Creek, where you will see giant Chinooks dominate the waterways to the dismay of smaller fish.